-\begin{remark} As we have discussed early, due to mini-batches used in algorithm (\ref{min-GD3}), there is no corresponding optimization problem with a well-defined objective function.
-As a result, we do not have any $\delta$-free differential equation analog to (\ref{GD-c2-1}).
+\begin{remark} As we have discussed early, due to mini-batches used in the algorithm (\ref{min-GD3}), there is no corresponding optimization problem with a well-defined objective function.
+As a result, we do not have any $\delta$-free differential equation analog to the ordinary differential equation (\ref{GD-c2-1}).
 In other words, here there is no analog continuous modeling to derive differential equations free of $\delta$, obtained by letting $\delta \rightarrow 0$.
 This may be explained from Theorem \ref{thm2} as follows.
-It is easy to see that $H^m_\delta(t)$ is a normalized partial sum process for $[T/\delta]$ random variables $\nabla \hat{\cL}^m(x^m_\delta(t_{k-1}); \bU_m^*(t_k))$ whose variances are of order $m^{-1}$, and the weak convergence theory for partial sum processes indicates that a normalized factor $(m \delta)^{1/2}$ in (\ref{equ-H1}) is needed to obtain a weak convergence limit for $H^m_\delta(t)$.
-On the other hand, to obtain an analog to the $\bZ$ term in (\ref{GD-c2-1}) we need to find some kind of continuous limit for $\nabla \cL^m(\theta; \bU^*_m(t) ) - \nabla g(\theta)$.
-As $\bU^*_m(t)$ is an empirical process for (conditionally) independent subsamples $\bU^*_{mk}$, thus $\nabla \cL^m(\theta; \bU^*_m(t)) - \nabla g(\theta)$ may behave like a sort of discrete-time weighted white noise (in fact a martingale difference sequence).
-Therefore, a possible continuous limit for $\nabla \cL^m(\theta; \bU^*_m(t) ) - \nabla g(\theta)$ is related to a continuous-time white noise, which is defined as the derivative $\dot{\bB}(t)$ of Brownian motion $\bB(t)$ in the sense of the Dirac delta function (a generalized function).
+It is easy to see that $H^m_\delta(t)$ is a normalized partial sum process for $[T/\delta]$ random variables $\nabla \hat{\cL}^m(x^m_\delta(t_{k-1}); \bU_m^*(t_k))$ whose variances are of order $m^{-1}$, and the weak convergence theory for partial sum processes indicates that a normalized factor $(m \delta)^{1/2}$ in the definition (\ref{equ-H1}) is needed to obtain a weak convergence limit for $H^m_\delta(t)$.
+On the other hand, to obtain an analog to the $\bZ$ term in the equation (\ref{GD-c2-1}) we need to find some kind of continuous-time limit for $\nabla \hat{\cL}^m(\theta; \bU^*_m(t) ) - \nabla g(\theta)$.
+As $\bU^*_m(t)$ is an empirical process for independent subsamples $\bU^*_{mk}$, $\nabla \cL^m(\theta; \bU^*_m(t)) - \nabla g(\theta)$ may behave like a sort of discrete-time weighted white noise (in fact a martingale difference sequence).
+Therefore, a possible continuous-time limit for $\nabla \cL^m(\theta; \bU^*_m(t) ) - \nabla g(\theta)$ is related to a continuous-time white noise, which is defined as the derivative $\dot{\bB}(t)$ of Brownian motion $\bB(t)$ in the sense of the Dirac delta function (a generalized function).
 In the notation of Theorem \ref{thm2}, we may informally write $H(t) =\int_0^t \bsigma(X(u)) \dot{\bB}(u) du$ in terms of white noise $\dot{\bB}(t)$, and $\nabla \hat{\cL}^m(x^m_\delta(t-\delta); \bU_m^*(t) ) - \nabla g(X(t))$ corresponds to the derivative $\dot{H}(t) = \bsigma(X(t)) \dot{\bB}(t)$ of $H(t)$.
-While the factor $\delta^{1/2}$ on the right hand side of (\ref{equ-H1}) is needed to normalize a partial sum process with $[T/\delta]$ random variables for obtaining a weak convergence limit, from the white noise point of view, here we need a normalized factor $\delta^{1/2}$ to move from a discrete white noise to a continuous white noise.
+While the factor $\delta^{1/2}$ on the right hand side of the definition (\ref{equ-H1}) is needed to normalize a partial sum process with $[T/\delta]$ random variables for obtaining a weak convergence limit, from the white noise point of view, here we need a normalized factor $\delta^{1/2}$ to move from a discrete-time white noise to a continuous-time white noise.
 As a matter of fact, the weak convergence is very natural from the viewpoint of limit theorems for stochastic processes (Jacod and Shiryaev (2003), He et al. (1992)).
-Because of the white noise type stochastic variation due to different mini-batches used from iteration to iteration in algorithm (\ref{min-GD3}), the continuous modeling for stochastic gradient descent will be $\delta$-dependent, which will be given below. \end{remark}
+Because of the white noise type stochastic variation due to different mini-batches used from iteration to iteration in the algorithm (\ref{min-GD3}), the continuous modeling for stochastic gradient descent will be $\delta$-dependent, which will be given below. \end{remark}